Subscribe to our Telegram channel for the latest stories and updates.

 Why do these people willingly set their tongues on fire, sweat profusely, cry a lot, and suffer a final time on the loo?
 Are they masochists?
 Do they like the pain and find macabre joy in endless suffering?

-The simplified science behind it is this:
+The simplified science behind it:

 What gives spicy food its heat is a type of compound called capsaicin.
 Capsaicin gives you a burning sensation and is not actually a taste, which is why some spicy foods can be extremely spicy but taste super bland